imba/imba.io/content/manual.md

 ### Group

 Row & column gaps are incredibly useful properties for adding consistent spacing between items inside grids.
 Even though these properties are promised to come for flexbox in the future, current support [is abysmal](https://caniuse.com/#feat=flexbox-gap).
-To alleviate some of this, imba includes `display:group` which is a shorthand to allow flexboxes that work with gaps.
+To alleviate some of this, Imba includes `display:group` which is a shorthand to allow flexboxes that work with gaps.

 ```imba
 # ~preview=xl